BarbecanTM High-Traffic Secure Entrance

 Watch Video at FOX

-Massacres at Newtown, Virginia Tech, Columbine, and so many others at schools, malls, theatres, churches, and businesses could be avoided in the future.
-An armed guard won't stop a determined attacker with semi-automatic weapons.
-Technology is the answer - a portal that will prevent a gunman from ever entering a building.
+Massacres at Sandy Hook, Virginia Tech, Columbine, and so many others at malls, theatres, churches, stadiums, schools, and businesses could be avoided in the future.
+An armed guard won't stop a determined attacker with automatic weapons.
+Technology is the answer - a Barbecan portal that will prevent a gunman from ever entering a building.
 The need is clear.
 Sadly, research from Pete Blair, an expert on criminal justice at Texas State University shows that Active Shooter Events (ASEs) are rising rapidly in recent years.
 Attacks in 2010 at military bases in Afghanistan and Texas point to a need for better entrance portal solutions at bases as well as embassies and consulates - secure entrances that will not just detect, but will absolutely stop an attacker.
 The attack at Moscow's Domodedovo Airport on January 24, 2011 that killed 35 and injured 180, showed that people passing through airport main entrance doors need to be screened.
 This requires a high-traffic solution like the Barbecan Portal.
 Conventional checkpoints are too slow and won't stop a determined and well armed suicidal attacker.